faustbrian/huckle/docs/hcl-conversion.md

----
-title: HCL Conversion
-description: Convert between HCL and JSON formats for interoperability and migration.
----

 Convert between HCL and JSON formats for interoperability and migration.

 **Use case:** Integrating with tools that expect JSON, generating HCL from code, or migrating configurations.